 Local food – fish dishes

-Lockdown is an ideal time to hone your culinary skills, and what better way to do it than by trying out some local dishes.
+Winter is a great time to hone your culinary skills, and what better way to do it than by trying out some local dishes.

 Luxembourg’s cuisine has been influenced by neighbouring countries, but it also retains a unique roll-call of local specialities, often seasonal in nature, with many linked to religious festivals and local customs.
 Many are wholesome and hearty one-pot affairs that have been handed down through the generations.

-In the first of a new series on Luxembourgish cuisine, fish takes centre stage.
+In this article on local food, fish takes centre stage.
 The Grand Duchy may be landlocked, but freshwater fish are very much on the menu, and prepared and pared with a glass or two of locally produced Riesling wine.
-Here’s a few local dishes you can try at home.
+Here’s a few local fish dishes you can try at home.

 F’rell Am Rèisleck